top of page

 Artistic platform

-In 2023, the Scenography Gallery is the organizer of the National Pavilion at the landmark international event - the Prague Quadrennial of Scenography.
-The projects of the Scenography Gallery have been repeatedly supported by the Ukrainian Cultural Foundation and partner institutions, such as the aforementioned Museum of Theater, Music and Cinema of Ukraine, state and national theaters and museums of Ukraine, the Union of Young Theater Workers of Georgia, the D. Liter Triennial of Scenography in Kyiv, and the UAscenography Forum.
-In December, the project “Art in Time of War: A Traveling Residence” project was implemented in December together with Ukrainian and European partners.
-The project was funded from the Stabilization Fund for Culture and Education 2023 by the German Federal Foreign Office and the Goethe-Institut.
+In 2023, the Scenography Gallery organised the National Pavilion at the landmark international event - the Prague Quadrennial of Scenography.
+The projects of the Scenography Gallery have been repeatedly supported by the Ukrainian Cultural Foundation and partner institutions, such as the aforementioned Museum of Theatre, Music and Cinema of Ukraine, state and national theatres and museums of Ukraine, the Union of Young Theater Artists of Georgia, the D. Liter Triennial of Scenography in Kyiv, and the UAscenography Forum.
+In December, the project ‘Art in Time of War: Travelling Residence’ project was implemented in December together with Ukrainian and European partners.
+The project was funded from the Stabilisation Fund for Culture and Education 2023 by the German Federal Foreign Office and the Goethe-Institut.
 The residency brought together artists, researchers, scholars, and museum workers from Ukraine, Georgia, the UK, Poland, and Lithuania for cultural exchange, communication, and long-term partnership.

 Performances and exhibitions

-The Scenography Gallery also started organising and producing performances and plays.
-The first successfully implemented projects were performances: "Interview with a Friend" by A. Bondarenko, directed by O. Oneshchak, set designer V. Stetskovych, which was shown for a long time in Lviv, and "A Girl from Hiroshima Who Is Afraid of Thunder" based on the play by Hisashi Inoue, directed and set designer Bohdan Polishchuk, composed by Yana Shlyabanska.
+The Scenography Gallery also organises and produces performances and productions.
+The first successfully implemented projects were performances: ‘Interview with a Friend’ by A. Bondarenko, directed by O. Oneshchak, set designer V. Stetskovych.
+The play was shown for a long time in Lviv, and the play ‘A Girl from Hiroshima, Scared of Thunder’ by Hisashi Inoue, directed and set designed by Bohdan Polishchuk and composed by Yana Shlyabanska.
 The play was created in partnership with the Les Kurbas National Centre for Theatre Arts of Ukraine, with the support of the Ukrainian Cultural Foundation.
-In addition to a series of monthly performances on the stage of the National Kurbas Theatre, the play was also shown at the State Youth Theatre in Vilnius (Lithuania).
+In addition to a series of monthly performances at the Kurbas National Centre for Theatre Arts, the play was also staged at the State Youth Theatre in Vilnius (Lithuania).

 Everything is just beginning!